googleapis/google-cloud-ruby/google-cloud-datastore/samples/README.md

 ## Setup

-Before you can run or test the sample, you will need to enable the Cloud Datastore API in the [Google Developers Console](https://console.developers.google.com/projectselector/apis/api/datastore/overview).
+Before you can run or test the sample, you will need to enable the Cloud Datastore API in the [Google Cloud Console](https://console.cloud.google.com/apis/library/datastore.googleapis.com).

 ## Testing